NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 The output face format will be `VertexPos_Index // Normal_Index` Not going to output texture coords as we can't be sure they won't try and load another obj mesh and I don't want to risk using the 2D Grid UVs as output.

 Remember to offset indices by 1.

-Need to fix the normals really (face normal then average per particle)

 ____